Oscarlight/Lego/Leno_beta1.0/README.txt

 1. Introduction
 	LEGO is the open source electical device simulator.
-	The current version Beta v1.0 is tailed for Thin-TFET exclusively, it include
+	The current version Beta v1.0 is tailored for Thin-TFET exclusively, it include
 		1) Electrostatics: 1D Poisson for 3D and 2D semiconductor.
 		2) Tranport: 2D to 2D interlayer quantum tunneling current simulation.